Hi, I’m Rachel Apelt, an artist and creative facilitator based in SEQ.

 My art practice

 As an artist I trained at Queensland College of Art with a major in Painting.
 I have a history of solo exhibitions and collaborative projects with artists and communities around Australia, in Mexico, Singapore and the Philippines.
 My work can be found in private and public collections, including the Australian National Gallery, Queensland Art Gallery and various regional galleries in Australia.
-I taught life drawing and painting at Queensland College of Art and QUT for several years and have a long association with Flying Arts, where I am once again a tutor.
+I taught life drawing and painting at Queensland College of Art and QUT for several years and have offered art workshops in many contexts in Australia and abroad.
 Along the way I completed a Master in Gestalt therapy and I taught in the masters programs for 9 years at Gestalt Association of Qld Inc, and Gestalt Therapy Brisbane.
 I currently use those skills to assist people unblock their creativity.